 A jigsaw puzzle is a good analogy for understanding floating floors.
 With a jigsaw puzzle, pieces connect to each other, but not to the table.
 Serving to keep the puzzle in place: weight of the puzzle; friction contact between puzzle and table; and side-to-side attachment of the individual pieces.

-This is a bigger deal than it sounds, because for ages floor coverings such as hardwood floor do need to be nailed down to the sub-floor.
-Ceramic and porcelain tile, too, need to be attached to the base subfloor by mortar.
+How It Works:For ages, floor coverings were attached to their underlying substrates.
+Hardwood floors do need to be nailed down to the sub-floor.
+Ceramic and porcelain tile, too, need to be mortared to their bases.

 Even some types of tile flooring are floating.
 Rather than mortaring down the tile to the floor, the tiles are attached to each other via interlocking plastic trays.

 Solid hardwood is never installed as a floating floor.